 Behavior Guidance Policy:

 JRCC will follow the guidelines outlined in the Behavior Guidance Policy.
 This will be reviewed with you during your child’s orientation and will require your signature on your child’s application form to show that this procedure was followed through.
-The following policies are designed to help each child develop self-control and self-confidence so that he/she will have the ability to act appropriately in given situations.
+The following policies are designed to help each child develop self-regulation and self-confidence so that he/she will have the ability to act appropriately in given situations.

 Behavior guidance techniques used by teachers at JRCC include:

-Executive Director (operator):
+Executive Director (Operator):

 The Executive Director is responsible to ensure all practices are in line with the Day Care Regulations and all policies, permits and licenses are up-to-date.
 The Executive Director is a Child and Youth Worker by profession as well as ECE and school-age trained.
 The Executive Director has many years of experience working in the Human Services field specializing in behavior Management through positive interaction.
 The Executive Director also functions as a teacher.

 This person is responsible for ensuring all practices are in line with the Day Care Regulations in the absence of the Executive Director.
 This assigned person also functions as a teacher.

 According to the Day Care Regulations, the Person in Position of Responsibility is to have a Level 1, 2 or 3 in Early Childhood Education and a minimum of three years relevant practical experience, including evidence of proficiency in leadership, problem-solving, interpersonal and administrative skills.
 A current First Aid certificate and a course in infant CPR are also required.

 ECE Teachers are responsible for the daily care, instruction and supervision of the children at the centre.
 Teachers are responsible for the daily planning, implementation and evaluation of the program activities.